maubanel/GMS2-Helper-Packages/noise/README.md

 Noise and random numbers are very valuable in video games.
 We will cover using noise as a random number ganerator.
 This is based on this excellent [GDC talk](https://www.youtube.com/watch?v=LWFzPP8ZbdU).
 This allows us a bit more control over how we use and reuse random numbers.
 We also have a fast implementation of a take on value/perlin noise.

+The below shown sample project[Noises](../sample-projects/Noise.zip) can be downloaed, unzipped and run in GameMaker.

 <br>

 ---